sudhirln92/kaggle-competitions/store-item-demand-forecast/readme.md

 The model is 5 times cross validated using Kfold validation strategy, the average of predicted target variable is submitted.

 ## Out come of project:
-This project give good opportunity to explore data set.
+This project gives a good opportunity to explore data set.
 Create new feature from data  set.